rgregor/debian-12-router/README.md

-# WIP: Ansible Debian 12 Router (Dualstack ipv4/ipV6, Nftables, Dnsmasq, Adguard, Netdata Monitoring, Wireguard on snapshotted BTRFS + NAS) This is my customization / Fork which adapts the following:
+# WIP: Ansible Debian 12 Router (IPv4/IPv6, Nftables, Systemd-networkd, Dnsmasq, Adguard, ntopng)

 - WARNING: CURRENTLY, THIS IS WORK IN PROGRESS

 - It is a heavy modification of : [this blog post](https://tongkl.com/building-a-router-from-scratch-part-1/)

-- TODO: adjusted to use Intel i225 + X710 dual fiber NICs on an Asrock N100DC-ITX
-- TODO: Switch to nftables, do not use / block iptables..
+- but is developing towards an almost complete rewrite, main changes:
+  - Do not use bridging between local interfaces, instead rely on routing and firewall
+  - switched to systemd-networkd for interface bringup and all DHCPv4/v6 clients and IPv6 RAs
+  - in local nets, use IPv6 SLAAC only - but delegate Prefix obtained from ISP
+  - switch to two stage nftables setup with Flow offloading (it is much nice than iptables!)
+  - Use dnsmasq as DHCPv4 Server and DNS resolver for local zones
+  - switched to Aguard Home as main DNS resolver

+- ongoing TODOs
+  - netcup DDNS setup
+  - podman installation (remove any docker config)
-- TODO: add tasks for setting up BTRFS / snapper snapshots.. also for grub
+  - add tasks for setting up BTRFS / snapper snapshots.. also for grub
-- TODO: Swap Pihole for Adguard home (baremetall installation)
-- TODO: Use dnsmasq DHCP Server instead of isc (ISC is no longer maintained!)... use wide-dhcp client for upstream ipv6
-- TODO: modify ansible task to spawn Serial console on N100 ITX
+  - modify ansible task to spawn Serial console on N100 ITX
-- TODO: add tasks to install zsh / oh my zsh + tools for standard user
-- TODO: add installation for NEtdata
+  - add installation for ntopng
-- TODO: remove all bridge interfaces.. rely on firewall / routing only between different interfaces / vlans (for increased security and slightly more centralized setup)
-- TODO: Setup Wireguard mesh to webserver / clients
+  - Setup Wireguard mesh to webserver / clients
-- TODO: ? install caddy http reverse proxy ?
+  - install caddy http reverse proxy ?
-- TODO: Install / Setup Samba / NFS / SFTP
+  - Install / Setup Samba / NFS / SFTP
-- TODO: msartd / smartmontools
+  - automate install of smartmontools

-Curretnly hardcoded (you might want to search/replace them in the configs) if adapting to your system) hardcoded constants:

 ## networkinterfaces:

 ### enp0s0f0np0
  - not used, WAN interface without VLAN